 Grilled Garlic Bread Ingredients 8 pieces of crusty and dense Italian bread, cut

 4 large cloves garlic, peeled and cut in half

 Chimichurri Sauce Directions To prepare the Chimichurri sauce, place all ingredients in a blender or food processor and pulse until well chopped, but not puréed.
 Set aside.

-Cumin Rub Directions To prepare the rub, combine the garlic, paprika and cumin; mix well.
+Cumin Rub Directions To prepare the rub, combine the garlic, paprika, and cumin; mix well.
 Set aside.
-Cut the tofu in half lengthwise to make two “steaks” abut ¾-inch thick.
+Cut the tofu in half lengthwise to make two “steaks” about ¾-inch thick.
 Brush lightly with olive oil.
 Press the rub into both sides of the tofu steaks.
 Place tofu in a grill pan coated with oil or directly on the cooking grate over direct heat.
 Cook for 3-4 minutes.
 Turn the tofu steak with a pair of tongs and a flat spatula if necessary.
-Sear the second side and continue grilling until done, about 3-5 minutes.
+Sear the second side and continue grilling until done about 3-5 minutes.
 Cut each tofu steak in half to form 2 triangles.
 Serve with Chimichurri Sauce and Grilled Garlic Bread.

-Grilled Garlic Bread Directions Place bread on grill rack or in grill pan.
+Grilled Garlic Bread Directions Place bread on a grill rack or in a grill pan.
 Cook, turning once, until golden on both sides, about 2 to 3 minutes per side.
 Rub one side of each piece of bread with a half clove of garlic; rub hard for good garlicky flavor.
 Place each piece of bread on a serving plate and brush with a thin coating of olive oil.

 Notes Yield: 4 servings